Marlene Mathews: International career

 In 1954, recovered from her injuries, she ran second to Jackson in the National 100 yards championship (and third in the 220 yards) and was duly selected to run in her first international championships at the 1954 British Empire and Commonwealth Games in Vancouver.
 She was unlucky again, breaking down injured in her heat of the 100 yards.

 At the 1956 Olympics in Melbourne, she won two bronze medals, over 100 metres and 200 metres.
 In both races she was beaten by countrywoman Betty Cuthbert (gold) and German Christa Stubnick (silver).

 In a controversial move, she was left out of the gold-medal winning Australian 4×100 metres relay team as she was 'not considered a good relay runner" but soon after the Games she assisted an Australian team to world records for 4×200 metres and 4×220 yards relay events.

 She proved her versatility in the sprint events by setting a new world record at 400 metres with 57.0 seconds on 6 January 1957.

-On 20 March 1958, at the Australian Championships, she set a new world record over 100 yards with 10.3 seconds, and two days later she ran 220 yards in 23.4 seconds and set another world record.
+On 20 March 1958, at the Australian Championships, she set a new world record over 100 yards with 10.3 seconds, and two days later she ran 220 yards in 23.4 seconds, which was also a world record.
 In both races, she defeated world-record holder and Olympic champion Cuthbert.

 At the 1958 Commonwealth Games in Cardiff, Wales, Mathews took out the 100 yards and 220 yards, again beating Cuthbert.
 She was ranked #1 in the world for both 100 metres and 200 metres in both 1957 and 1958.

-Mathews' final competition was at the 1960 Olympics in Rome, where she was eliminated in the 100 metres semi-finals.
+Mathews' final top-level competition was at the 1960 Olympics in Rome, where she was eliminated in the 100 metres semi-finals.